bxparks/AceTime/README.md

     * This date range corresponds to the range of the DS3231 RTC chip.
 1. AceTime is **2-3X** faster on an ATmega328P, **4X** faster on the ESP8266,
    and **10-20X** faster on the ARM (Teensy) and ESP32 processors.
+1. AceTime begins the week on a Monday, assigning 1=Monday and 7=Sunday, per ISO 8601 standard, instead of beginning the week on a Sunday.

 Compared to the
 [AVR libc time library](https://www.nongnu.org/avr-libc/user-manual/group__avr__time.html),